On the Trade-off between Redundancy and Local Coherence in Summarization: Related Work

 \section{Related Work}

-In this section we discuss previous efforts related to automatic summarization, both traditional and modern (neural based), how the problems of content selection and redundancy are being tackled, and how cognitive science has influenced automatic summarization and the field of natural language processing in general.
+In this section we discuss previous efforts related to automatic summarization, both traditional and modern (neural based), how the problems of redundancy and cohesion are being tackled, and how cognitive science has influenced automatic summarization.